tehqua/medscreening/docs/project_overview.md

 ## 💡 Solution

-**MedScreening** provides a comprehensive AI Agent system with the following features:
+**Vitalis** provides a comprehensive AI Agent system with the following features:

 ### ✅ **Intelligent Medical Consultation**